driplineorg/dripline/source/Architecture.rst

 AMQP Broker
 ===========

-The central element of a Dripline mesh is the AMQP broker.
+The central element of a dripline mesh is the AMQP broker.
 The broker is responsible for directing messages from sender to receiver.

-While the Dripline standard does not require a particular implementation of AMQP, the official Dripline implementation uses RabbitMQ.
+While the dripline standard does not require a particular implementation of AMQP, the official dripline implementation uses RabbitMQ.

 Endpoint